dobots/scenario_runner/scenarios/README.md

 ...
 ```
 Notice, that we've included the gazebo service spawn_entity and the gazebo service get_model_list.

+Then we create a synchronous action node, just like we have already seen in the behavior tree tutorials.
+In the config we intialize the ROS node and the necessary clients, which will call the spawn and model_list services.
+Then we need to provide the list of input ports.
+The ports used here should be the same as the ports used in the xml file, when we call a SpawnModel type of node.
 ```
 // SyncActionNode (synchronous action) with an input port. class SpawnModel : public SyncActionNode